PaddlePaddle/models/fluid/image_classification/README.md

 ## Training a model with flexible parameters

-After data preparation, one can start  the training by:
+After data preparation, one can start the training step by:

 ```
 python train.py \